zzzprojects/learn-orm/tutorials/vb-net/polymorphism.md

 | MustOverride  | Requires that a class member be overridden in the derived class.       |
 | Shadows       | Hides a member inherited from a base class                                |

-Here is the simple example of method overriding, where the `Shape` class contains an `Overridable` method `CalculateArea()` which we will override in child classes.
+Here is the simple example of method overriding, where the `Shape` class contains an `Overridable` method `CalculateArea()`, which we will override in child classes.

 ```csharp
 Public Class Shape